Biophilia Network

 Biophilia: Pittsburgh is the pilot chapter for a global Biophilia Network.
 Read on to learn about our next event!

-Register in advance for the meeting here.
-The Zoom meeting will begin promptly at 6 p.m.
+Information for virtual attendees: The Zoom meeting will begin promptly at 6 p.m.
 (EST), 3 p.m.
 (PST).
 After registering, you will receive a confirmation email containing information about joining the meeting.

 Inspired by the Biophilic Cities initiative, the Biophilia: Pittsburgh Directory seeks to present an overview of the biophilic organizations, events, activities and projects in Pittsburgh, to aid the public in enhancing their connections to nature and discovering collaborative opportunities.